SmellyCat1314/kivy-examples/README.md

 KivyCalc
 --------------

-A simple calculator implemented with Kivy
+A simple calculator written in Kivy